cemc-oper/reki/README.md

 ## Examples

-See `example` directory for more examples.
+See [cemc-data-guide](https://github.com/perillaroc/cemc-data-guide) project for more examples.

 ## LICENSE